 At AMO we care about our visitors.
-We strive to make experiences that are enjoyable, if not life changing which is why Vaiva’s story got us excited.
-Because of her clinical rotation with AMO during August, Vaiva, a current medical student from Lithuania, realized that she wants to pursue her career, after graduating, here in the U.S. To find out what made Lithuania fall in love with practicing medicine in the U.S. continue reading.
+We strive to make experiences that are enjoyable, if not life-changing which is why Vaiva’s story got us excited.
+Because of her clinical rotation with AMO during August, Vaiva, a current medical student from Lithuania, realized that she wants to pursue her career, after graduating, here in the U.S. To find out what made Vaiva fall in love with practicing medicine in the U.S. continue reading.

 Reaching Towards Residency in the U.S.

-I had a honor of working with a very intelligent and kind person, Dr. C. Because of his busy schedule, I got to attend many consultations and surgeries that allowed me to see different case sand understand, how the best plastic surgeons do their job.
-My supervising physician was always ready to answer to my questions and explain things in details.
+I had the honor of working with a very intelligent and kind person, Dr. C Because of his busy schedule, I got to attend many consultations and surgeries that allowed me to see different cases and understand, how the best plastic surgeons do their job.
+My supervising physician was always ready to answer my questions and explain things in detail.

-In clinic I met my supervisor’s colleagues.
+In the clinic, I met my supervisor’s colleagues.
 They were kind and helped me to learn new things.
 I also met other medical students and residents.
 I had the opportunity to talk with them about my medical studies, the U.S. health system, and the residency application process.
-These conversations broadened my knowledge about medical field in the U.S.
+These conversations broadened my knowledge about the medical field in the U.S.